rently-io/mailer-service/README.md

 This Spring Boot project is one among other RESTful APIs used in the larger Rently project.
 The mailer uses Google Gmail's SMTP and sends mails under `info.rently.io@gmail.com`.
 This is configurable externally.
 The mailer service also sends emails to a list of 'first responders' whenever an unhandled error occurs in other Rently services.
 This is also configurable externally.

 Using this service is straight foward.
-There are two `POST` endpoints.
-One dispatches error report exclusively while the other can dispatches a variety of mails and expects a `type` field in it's request body.
+There are two `POST` endpoints. `api/v1/report/dispatch` dispatches error report exclusively while the other, api/v1/emails/dispatch` can dispatch a variety of mails and expects a `type` field in it's request body.
 Possible values of this field include `GREETINGS`, `NEW_LISTING`, `UPDATED_LISTING`, `LISTING_DELETION`, `ACCOUNT_DELETION`, `GENERIC_NOTIFICATION`, and `DEV_ERROR` (case insensitive).
 A specific html/css template is used depending on its value.
 Aside from mails of type `DEV_ERROR`, a request's body must also include a valid email address to whom the mail should be dispatched to.

 A middleware was added that verifies the json web tokens' validity upon every requests.
 JWTs must have the [following shape](#jwt-object]) and must be encrypted using the right server secret and its corresponding hashing algorithm.